 - sex, including pregnancy, marital status and sexual harassment

 - race, colour, national or ethnic background

-- sexual preference, criminal record, trade union activity or political opinion (in employment only)
+- criminal record, trade union activity or political opinion (in employment only)

 It is against the law to be discriminated against in employment; at school, TAFE or university; getting or using services; going to public places, renting accommodation, playing sport and in other parts of public life.